 It is wise to have precautions and vendor management practices in place that allow you to measure the potential risk of a vendor.
 This could look like the following:

 - Maintaining a central vendor database → This allows you to have an overview of billing volumes and a separate list of high-risk vendors.
-If you spot any inconsistencies in payments, it is much easier to track from which vendor those come from.
+If you spot any inconsistencies in payments, it is much easier to track which vendors those come from.

 Previously, we already mentioned that vendor fraud is often conducted with the help of one or more employees.
 That’s why it is important to have employee measures in place that allow you to detect fraud quickly.
 Effective measures could be: